How To Set Timer To Take Screenshot On Mac Using Terminal

 jpg = the format of screenshots

-Desktop/TrickyWays is folder to save screenshot
+Desktop/TrickyWays is the folder to save the screenshot

 sleep = time interval between screenshots